syncfusion/blazor-docs/src/charts/chart/chart-types/bubble.md

 {% endaspTab %}

+> Note: You can refer to our [`Blazor Bubble Chart`](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/bubble-chart) feature tour page to know about its other groundbreaking feature representations.
+You can also explore our [`Blazor Bubble Chart example`](https://blazor.syncfusion.com/demos/chart/bubble?theme=bootstrap4) to knows how to render and configure the bubble type charts.

 ## Bubble Size Mapping

-`Size` property can be used to map the size value specified in data source.
+[`Size`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html#Syncfusion_Blazor_Charts_ChartSeries_Size) property can be used to map the size value specified in data source.

 {% aspTab template="chart/series/scatter-bubble/bubble-size", sourceFiles="bubble-size.razor" %}